variPEPS/variPEPS_Python/docs/source/examples.rst

 First of all we have to load the relevant Python modules for our simulation.
 The :obj:`varipeps` module includes the full library to perform the variational optimization.
 Internally it is based on the :obj:`jax` framework and its :obj:`numpy`-like interface to execute the calculations.
-Since we need to define arrays later to define for example the Hamiltonian, we need to load this numpy interface as well.
+Since we will need arrays to define for example the Hamiltonian, we load this numpy interface as well.

 variPEPS config settings